Contact Us for a Free Consultation (213) 542-0979

 Evaluating The Details of the Credit Card Fraud Case

-Many people are arrested in California for credit card related offenses and many of those same people have no criminal record and are worried they're going to be placed in jail or prison.
+Many people are arrested in California for credit card-related offenses, and many of those people have no criminal record and are worried they will be placed in jail or prison.

-Of course, much will depend on the circumstances of their arrest and other factors which are important when evaluating a credit card scheme and whether or not you're going to go into custody.
+Of course, much will depend on the circumstances of their arrest and other important factors when evaluating a credit card scheme and whether or not they will go into custody.

-I would say the primary thing that will determine whether someone gets taken into jail or sent to prison is the amount of loss.
-Obviously, the more the loss, the more likely it is that you're going to serve some jail/prison time.
+Loss is the primary determining factor in whether someone will be taken to jail or sent to prison.
+The more the loss, the more likely you will serve some jail/prison time.

-In conjunction with this, if you're able to pay the loss back up front, a lot of times that has a huge impact on whether or not you get any jail or prison time.
+In conjunction with this, if you're able to pay the loss back up front, that often has a huge impact on whether or not you get jail or prison time.

-This is because the prosecutors and judges feel that it is part of their job in credit card fraud or credit card scheme cases, to make the victim whole.
+This is because the prosecutors and judges feel that it is part of their job to make the victim whole in credit card fraud or credit card scheme cases.
 In other words, to:

 • get their money back for them;